vlhobbs/100AlgorithmsChallenge/candies/README.md

 -   [output] integer
     The total number of pieces of candy the children will eat provided they eat as much as they can and all children eat the same amount.

-    (Basically the integer quotient of m/n times n.
-I figured out how to do that and made a one-line solution (~~(m/n) will get you the integer division properly.)
-It works properly with precedence as well.)
+    **Notes**

+    Solved: *Yes*

+    This is asking for the integer quotient of m/n, emultiplied by m.
+    In TS syntax (possibly JS) the line ~~(m/n) will get you the integer quotient.
+Also it respects proper precedence.